rlingineni/airppt/samples/readme.md

 You can use AirPPT to for websites and web apps.
-Checkout alphabetter to see a letter traversing one.
+Checkout alphabetter to see a letter traversing electron app sample.

 ## Going from AirPPT to Electron